-Services not approved by the U.S. Food and Drug Administration
+Services not approved by the federal Food and Drug Administration

-Drugs, supplements, tests, vaccines, devices, radioactive materials, and any other Services that by law require U.S. Food and Drug Administration (FDA) approval in order to be sold in the U.S., but are not approved by the FDA.
+Drugs, supplements, tests, vaccines, devices, radioactive materials, and any other Services that by law require federal Food and Drug Administration (FDA) approval in order to be sold in the U.S., but are not approved by the FDA.
 This exclusion applies to Services provided anywhere, even outside the U.S., unless the Services are covered under the "Emergency Services and Urgent Care" section.